Heathrow Terminal 5 station: History

 Following the longest public inquiry ever undertaken in the UK, construction of the station was granted in November 2001 by transport minister Stephen Byers as part of the approval of the Heathrow Terminal 5 project.
 The proposed terminal site was not welcomed by London Underground, as it would be impossible for all three stations to be served from the same route.
-Instead, twin tunnels would be built from Terminals 1, 2, 3 to the new terminal., with a pocket track arrangement being built beyond the station platforms where inbound trains enter once all passengers have been detrained, and then reverse direction to return to the outbound platform.
+Instead, twin tunnels would be built from Terminals 1, 2, 3 to the new terminal., with a pocket track arrangement being built beyond the station platforms where inbound trains enter once all passengers have alighted, and then reverse direction to return to the outbound platform.

 Construction of the extension as part of the T5 construction took 6 years, funded by British Airport Authority (BAA).
 As part of the construction, the Terminal 5 project team shut down two aircraft stands from Terminal 3 so that an access shaft could be constructed.
 The new junction was then built into a concrete box which connected all the underground tunnels.
 Heathrow Terminal 4 tube station was closed for 20 months between January 2005 and September 2006 to allow these connecting junctions to be constructed.
 Train testing started when the extension was handed over to London Underground on 18 July 2007.

 The station opened on 27 March 2008 coinciding with that of Heathrow Terminal 5.
 It was designed by architects HOK in conjunction with Rogers Stirk Harbour + Partners.
 Although situated underground, parts of the station's roofing are made of translucent ETFE laminate panels, allowing natural daylight to flood down both ends of all six platforms.

 Since May 2022, Heathrow Terminal 5 has been served by the Elizabeth line.